Arrive Casablanca, Morocco

-Explore the towering Hassan II Mosque, a wildly intricate building that holds 25,000 worshipers; an additional 80,000 can be accommodated in the squares around it.
+Explore the towering Hassan II Mosque, a wildly intricate building that holds 25,000 worshipers.
 Soaring above the ocean, its minaret stands as the tallest religious structure in the world.
 Drive to Rabat, the capital of Morocco, and explore the 12th-century Moorish Hassan Tower.
-View the mausoleum of Mohamed V, founder of modern Morocco, and visit Oudaya Kasbah; its gate is considered among the most beautiful in the Moorish world.
+View the Mohammed V Mausoleum, founder of modern Morocco, and visit Oudayas Kasbah; its gate is considered among the most beautiful in the Moorish world.
 Continue to Fez, arriving at day’s end at your boutique hotel set on a scenic hilltop.

-Step back in time into ancient and remarkably untouched Fezel-Bali (“Old Fez”), the cultural heart of Morocco.
-Wander among the 9,000 lanes, alleys and souks that comprise its old quarter, where locals conduct their day-to-day business.
+Step back in time into ancient and remarkably untouched Fez el-Bali (“Old Fez”), the cultural heart of Morocco.
+Wander among the 9,000 lanes, alleys and souks that shape its old quarter, where locals conduct their day-to-day business.
 See an elaborate mosaic-tiled fountain in Nejjarine Square.
-Later, discover Fezel-Jadid (“New Fez”), built in the 13th century.
-Fezel-Jadid is home to the Mellah, the old Jewish quarter, with its wrought-iron-decorated windows and carved wood balconies.
+Later, discover Fez el-Jadid (“New Fez”), built in the 13th century.
+Fez el-Jadid is home to the mellah, the old Jewish quarter, with its wrought iron-decorated windows and carved wood balconies.
 Tonight, dine at a traditional Moroccan riad with a special guest who shares insight into Moroccan life.

 Fly to Marrakech, arriving in the afternoon.
 Considered the “Pearl of the South,” Marrakech was once the capital of an empire that stretched from Spain to Senegal, and is sometimes known as the “Red City” for the distinctive hues of its brick buildings.

-Discover Marrakech’s ancient medina, the old walled section of the city.
+Discover Marrakech’s ancient Medina, the old walled section of the city.
 Explore the Dar Si Said (Museum of Moroccan Arts), a former palace.
-Continue to El Badi Palace and the 12th-century Koutoubia Minaret, the most perfect Islamic religious structure in North Africa.
-Stroll through Djemaa el-Fna square where fire-eaters, mime artists and street musicians perform.
+Continue to El Badi Palace and the 12th-century Koutoubia Mosque, the most perfect Islamic religious structure in North Africa.
+Stroll through Djemaa el-Fna square, where fire-eaters, mime artists and street musicians perform.
 Return to your hotel by private horse-drawn carriage.
-This evening, enjoy a unique dining experience when you share a dinner with a local family.

 Today, choose to remain in Marrakech or enjoy a full-day excursion to the High Atlas Mountains.
-Visit a picturesque village at Imlil Valley, meeting with local Berbers and visiting them in their homes.
-Your farewell dinner tonight is held at a charming traditional riad.
+Visit a picturesque village at Imlil Valley, meeting with local Berbers and spending time with them in their homes.
+Afterward, have lunch before returning to Marrakech.
+Your farewell dinner tonight is held at a charming, traditional riad.

 Transfer to the airport for your flight home.